letiziagirardi/web-services-testing-tutorial/README.md

 ---

-**Understanding REST in Communication**
+## **Understanding REST in Communication**

-In the realm of modern digital connectivity, the Representational State Transfer (REST) architectural style stands as a guiding principle for designing networked applications.
-REST simplifies the interaction between software applications through a set of constraints, fostering a structured and efficient approach to communication.
+In our tutorial, we will focus on REST architecture because it simplifies the interaction between software applications through a set of constraints, fostering a structured and efficient approach to communication.
 At its core, REST emphasizes the utilization of standard HTTP methods for resource manipulation, creating a consistent and intuitive framework for data exchange.

 RESTful communication relies on a client-server model where clients, often web browsers or applications, initiate requests to servers.
-These requests carry specific HTTP methods that define the desired action, such as retrieving, creating, updating, or deleting resources.
+These requests carry specific HTTP methods that define the desired action.
 Servers, in response, provide well-structured data, often in formats like JSON or XML, ensuring seamless interpretation by the client.

 **Decoding Interaction: HTTP Status Codes**

-In this symbiotic communication between clients and servers, the language of HTTP status codes emerges as a critical tool for conveying the outcomes of each interaction.
-These three-digit numerical codes encapsulate the result of an HTTP request, serving as a common language for both clients and developers to understand the state of affairs.
-Let's delve into key categories and explore examples of HTTP status codes:
+In this symbiotic communication between clients and servers, the language of HTTP status codes allows to convey the outcomes of each interaction.
+The main examples of HTTP status codes are:

 **1. Informational Responses (1xx):**
    - **100 Continue:** Acknowledgment of the initial request, indicating the server's readiness for further data transmission.